Arrondissements of Lyon

+The arrondissements of Lyon (French: Arrondissements de Lyon) are the nine administrative divisions (arrondissements) of the City of Lyon.
+Together with Paris and Marseille, it is one of three communes in France to have municipal arrondissements.

+Each arrondissement is governed by a council (conseil d'arrondissement) and mayor, both elected for six years; the arrondissements return a number of councillors to the municipal council of Lyon, proportionally to their population, for city matters.

-The nine arrondissements of Lyon are the administrative divisions of the City of Lyon.
-Unlike the spiral pattern of the arrondissements of Paris, or the meandering pattern of those in Marseille, the layout in Lyon is more idiosyncratic.
-This is for historical reasons: following the annexation of the communes of La Guillotière, La Croix-Rousse and Vaise in 1852, the newly enlarged city was divided into 5 arrondissements, which originally spiralled out anticlockwise from the Hôtel de Ville (Town Hall); however, as the city's population expanded, it became necessary to split certain arrondissements, giving rise to today's seemingly random pattern.
+Unlike the spiral pattern of the arrondissements of Paris, or the meandering pattern of the arrondissements of Marseille, the layout in Lyon is more idiosyncratic.
+This is for historical reasons: following the annexation of the communes of La Guillotière, La Croix-Rousse and Vaise in 1852, the newly enlarged city was divided into five arrondissements, which originally spiralled out anticlockwise from the Hôtel de Ville (City Hall); however, as the city's population expanded, it became necessary to split certain arrondissements, giving rise to today's seemingly random pattern.